 Changes in action

-Back in 2020, we shared a list of Contiki’s 5-year sustainability goals and we’ve been working hard on these ever since.
-Whilst the world’s been in lockdown, Team Contiki’s been keeping itself VERY busy.
-Instead of letting our empty, newly renovated Contiki Château and state-of-the-art Austrian ski chalet, Haus Schöneck, sit and gather dust waiting for the world to open up, we got them travel-ready.
+Back in 2020, we shared a list of Contiki’s 5-year sustainability goals.
+And while the world was in lockdown, team Contiki has been keeping itself VERY busy.
+Instead of letting our empty, newly renovated Contiki Château and state-of-the-art Austrian ski chalet, Haus Schöneck sit and gather dust: we got them travel-ready.

-That’s right, a global pandemic won’t stop us.
-In fact, it’s allowed us to push ahead with some of our goals even quicker.
+If anything, the pandemic helped us to push ahead with some of our sustainability goals even quicker.

 100% of electricity at Schöneck is renewable and powered by water